-The Museum is lucky to be situated in beautiful Brampton Park, the borough’s flagship park which has Green Flag status.
-With its beautiful, mature trees and shrubs it is a wonderful place to wander, relax and have fun.
+Brampton Museum is in beautiful Brampton Park, the borough's flagship park.
+It has Green Flag status.
+With its beautiful, mature trees and shrubs, it is a wonderful place to wander, relax and have fun.

-Since the 1950s the land has been used as parkland for the enjoyment of the people of the borough.
+The land has been parkland since the 1950s for the enjoyment of the people of the borough.